smassicott/Project1/README.md

   <a href="ansible/install-elk.yml">Install Elk Playbook File</a>

-This document contains the following details:
+<b>This document contains the following details:</b>

-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use